opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 - Start a separate terminal and navigate to the directory where OpenSearch has been cloned using `cd OpenSearch`.
 - Run `./gradlew assemble` to create a local distribution.
 - Start OpenSearch using `./bin/opensearch`.
-Ensure that extensions feature flag is enabled.
 - Send the below sample REST API to initialize an extension
 ```bash
 curl -XPOST "localhost:9200/_extensions/initialize" -H "Content-Type:application/json" --data '{